 A lot of things 🙂 It is more an art than a science because of the number of variables and the uniqueness of each business case.
 Nonetheless, there are core questions that must be answered in order for the plan to be meaningful.

-I find it useful to structure a GTM strategy along the 7Ws, so I will elaborate on that structure.
+I find it useful to structure a GTM strategy framework along the 7Ws, so I will elaborate on that framework.

 1. Who do you wish to sell to?
 Who is the intended Target Audience

 In this step we have to identify the audience with the highest propensity to buy your product or service.
 You need to be able to define the audience as narrowly or broadly as necessary.

 “Reach” is the most expensive part of a marketing plan, so the more narrowly we can define the audience, the more efficiently you can sell.

 For example, you could define your target audience as “Marketers”.
 That’s a huge market.
 But if you defined it as “Marketers in India” it would shrink a bit.
 If you defined it as “Marketers in India who work in tech companies” it would shrink some more.
 If you defined it as “Marketers in India who work in tech companies that have a revenue greater than $100 million” it would become quite small.